Who Should Attend?

 At the end of this Summit, participants will be able to:

-- Identify two evidence-based practices they can implement to improve communication and increase engagement with patients and/or families
+- List two evidence-based practices which can be implemented to improve communication and increase engagement with patients and/or families.

-- Identify two ways improved communications can result in better health and health care outcomes.
+- Explain two ways improved communications can result in better health and health care outcomes.

-- Identify at least three reliable health literacy resources appropriate to their work.
+- Identify at least three reliable health literacy resources appropriate to your work.

 Health Literacy Summit